astrid5825/sep10-freedom-project/blog/entry07.md

 My main takeaway is to stick with your plan.
 I feel like I could've done more if I stuck with it, as well as use the tools available to me.
 I made my website from scratch so it looked wayy less good then the others during the Expo.
 Going into 11th, I need to stick by my plans and use everything available to me to make the best product I could've made.
 But for what its worth, my project looked ok

+#In-Class presentation
+I really liked to present, so I gave it my all in my in-class presentation.
+My grades somewhat reflect that but there are still areas I should improve in.
+I didn't even realize I forgot to say "Thank you" After I presented, I'm keeping that in mind for my next presentations in all of my classes.
+Honestly, this was more fun then the expo was for me.

 # Elevator pitch
 I talked about..